MarkLaVenia/rockr/README.md

 an entire timeline all at once.
 Therefore, the procedure presented here required a first step of calling the `conversation_ids` for the entire timeline.
 Then, manually updating the Client URL in the code for each poll.
 This second step took 30-40 seconds for each call.
-Suggestion are welcome on a more elegant solution, such as a `for()loop` or `lapply()` function that cycles through the ids automatically.
+Suggestions are welcome on a more elegant solution, such as a `for()loop` or `lapply()` function that cycles through the ids automatically.